Print

 2. Preheat oven to 350 degrees F.

 3. Melt butter in a large skillet over medium heat.
-When it foams, add onion and celery to skillet.
+When it foams, add onion and celery to the skillet.
 Cook for 4-5 minutes, until soft.
-(Turn down heat to low or medium-low if they are browning.)
-Add garlic to skillet and cook 30-60 seconds, until fragrant.
+(Turn down the heat to low or medium-low if they are browning.)
+Add garlic to the skillet and cook 30-60 seconds, until fragrant.
 Season with sea salt and black pepper.

 5. Meanwhile, in a large glass measuring cup (at least 2 cups), whisk together the chicken broth, heavy cream, and egg.
 Set aside.